eurocontrol-swim/geofencing-prototype/README.md

 ```

 > NOTE: if for some reason you need to reconfigure the users after having deployed the
-> prototype then it's advisable to tead it down first and rebuild it in order to avoid any
+> prototype then it's advised to tear it down first and rebuild it in order to avoid any
 > conflicts.
 More details [here](#update-prototype).

 ##### Application config files
 Under the services folder you can find one folder per app containing a `config.yml` file.
 These
-are already pre-configured but you may want to customize them with your data.
+are already pre-configured but you may want to customize some of them with your data.
 More specifically:

 ###### Geofencing Service
-You can update the UAS zones found under `services/geofencing_service/provision_db/uas_zones.json`
+You can update the UAS zones found under `services/geofencing_service/provision/uas_zones.json`
 by adding yours.
 Those zones will be loaded in DB upon deployment.

 ###### Geofencing Viewer
 You can update the initial filter file found under `services/geofencing_viewer/config.yml`
 at `INITIAL_UAS_ZONES_FILTER`.
 This filter will be used to load existing UAS zones upon
 launching the app.
 Typically, you'll need a filter that will include the zones you configured
 during the previous step.
-In this case the data are in YAML format but you can easily convert any
+In this case though the data are in YAML format but you can easily convert
-JSON formatted data to YAML using this [tool](https://www.json2yaml.com/).
+any JSON formatted data to YAML using this [tool](https://www.json2yaml.com/).

 > For both cases you can always consult the data schemas' specifications under the directory
 > `specs`